High Performance Git

 Pencil sketch of people fishing from a long wooden pier with waterfront houses and boats in the distance.

-git log, git show, git blame, git bisect, and git merge-base all start from the same basic move: pick commits, walk parent links, and keep the results that match the question you asked.
+Git history is a graph Git walks every time you ask a question.
+Commits are objects with parent pointers; the history view you see is computed from those walks on demand. git log, git show, git blame, git bisect, and git merge-base all start from the same basic move: pick commits, walk parent links, and keep the results that match the question you asked.

 This chapter takes that in three layers: